Aliases for HIST2H2AA4 Gene

 External Ids for HIST2H2AA4 Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
-This gene is intronless and encodes a member of the histone H2A family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H2A family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
 This gene is found in a histone cluster on chromosome 1.
-This gene is one of four histone genes in the cluster that are duplicated; this record represents the telomeric copy. [provided by RefSeq, Jul 2008]
+This gene is one of four histone genes in the cluster that are duplicated; this record represents the telomeric copy. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST2H2AA4 Gene

-HIST2H2AA4 (Histone Cluster 2, H2aa4) is a Protein Coding gene.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include protein heterodimerization activity.
+HIST2H2AA4 (Histone Cluster 2 H2A Family Member A4) is a Protein Coding gene.
+Diseases associated with HIST2H2AA4 include Riddle Syndrome.
+Among its related pathways are Mitotic Prophase and Meiosis.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST2H2AA3.

 UniProtKB/Swiss-Prot for HIST2H2AA4 Gene